AnimosWorkshop/Sor-Vault/Temuþen/Actions and Derived Nouns.md

 * tomirū - to rain
 * traxtū - to complicate
 * trū - to drink
-* tuarū - to include
+* turū - to include
 * tuxfū - to visit
 * txakū - to continue / to resume
 * ufelū - to fear